saleor/saleor-docs/docs/dashboard-catalog.md

 ### Adding Sub-categories

 Sub-categories break large groups down into smaller subsets that make it easier to manage stores and help customers find the right products.
-To add a sub-category, click [[Add Subcategory]] text in the top right corner of the sub-categories box.
+To add a sub-category, click [[Add&nbsp;Subcategory]] text in the top right corner of the sub-categories box.

 In this example, we have paints and cushions in the Accessories category, which can be marked as separate sub-categories.
 Add a description and SEO information just the same as with a main category.